 Babies are often sleepy during the first week or so.
 So sleepy that they may not awaken often enough to feed or even fall asleep while feeding.
-After the first 24 hours newborns need to eat 8 to 12 times per 24 hours.
-You may need to wake your sleeping baby to make sure they are getting enough to eat.
+You may need to wake your sleeping baby to make sure they are feeding a minimum of 8 times in 24 hours.